 Plain X-ray of the Chest

 It shows interstitial fibrosis.
 High-resolution computed tomography (HRCT) is often diagnostic of asbestosis.
-HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
+HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis, whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
 Pleural thickening and calcified pleural plaques in tomography is the hallmark of the disease.
 Asbestosis mimics idiopathic pulmonary fibrosis radiographically, especially in CT.
-An important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
+The important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
 In contrast, idiopathic pulmonary fibrosis begins peripherally, especially at the bases, and progresses centrally and upwards as the disease progresses.
 At least theoretically, IPF follows a centripetal pattern.
 Differentiating asbestosis and idiopathic pulmonary fibrosis (IPF) on CT can be challenging, and histopathology can be conclusive.

 A lung biopsy can be achieved by endobronchial, transbronchial, and video-assisted thoracoscopic (VAT) approaches.
 The endobronchial biopsy is done with ultrasound-guided bronchoscopy to visualize the airway and adjacent structures.
 This technique has been routinely used in many centers due to its high diagnostic value and low risk.
 Endoscopically-guided forceps do Transbronchial lung biopsy.
 Conventional transbronchial biopsy has a higher risk of complications and bleeding.
 The modern technique is the minimally invasive video-assisted thoracoscopic (VAT) guided biopsy.
 VAT has fewer complications, is more sensitive, specific, and has more diagnostic yield than transbronchial biopsy.
 So, VAT is preferred over transbronchial lung biopsy, though VAT has some discrepancies like cost and expertise requirement.